A case for Case A: detailed look at binary black hole formation through stable mass transfer: Discussion

-A similar increase in the mass budget during Case B mass transfer can also be achieved by a lower core-overshooting parameter \citep[e.g.][]{Kaiser+20}, which would produce a larger envelopes, smaller core masses and, thus, smaller BH masses. \posydon uses an exponential core-overshooting prescription calibrated against the results from \citet{Brott+11}, which, in turn, is calibrated for ZAMS masses between $10\Msun$ to $20\Msun$ based on rotating stars in the LMC.
+An increase in the mass budget during Case B mass transfer can also be achieved by a lower core-overshooting parameter \citep[e.g.][]{Kaiser+20}, which would produce a larger envelopes, smaller core masses and, thus, also smaller BH masses \citep{Temaj+24}. \posydon uses an exponential core-overshooting prescription calibrated against the results from \citet{Brott+11}, which, in turn, is calibrated for ZAMS masses between $10\Msun$ to $20\Msun$ based on rotating stars in the LMC.
 The majority of BBH mergers in this work originate from ZAMS masses above $30\Msun$, where the core-overshooting is less constrained by observations.
-Although a smaller core-overshooting in the high mass regime is unlikely to match observations \citep{Schootemeijer+19, Higgins+19, Kaiser+20}, it potentially allows for smaller cores to form and BBH mergers to form through Case B mass transfer during the STAR+STAR phase.
-For them to also form through Case B during the STAR+BH phase, $L_2$ outflow needs to be treated as stable.
+While a smaller core-overshooting in the high-mass regime would allow smaller cores to form and possibly allow for BBH mergers through Case B mass transfer during the STAR+STAR and STAR+BH phases if $L_2$ outflow is considered stable, observational evidence disfavors lower overshooting parameters \citep{Schootemeijer+19, Higgins+19, Kaiser+20}.
+Given the higher core-overshooting parameter in \posydon, this effect is likely secondary to the semi-convection choice but this should be investigated in more detail to determine the impact on the BBH merger population from the SMT channel.